-Dr. Fusi, F.A.C.S., M.B.A. has over twenty years of experience in aesthetic and reconstructive plastic surgery.
-With advanced surgical training and a clinical faculty position at Yale Medical School, Dr. Fusi has established impeccable technique and personalized patient care.
 Dr. Craig was an Assistant Professor at MD Anderson Cancer Center in Houston after completing a microsurgical fellowship at the same institution.
 She completed her residency in plastic surgery at Yale Medical School where she acquired advanced training in reconstructive and aesthetic procedures.
-Both Dr. Fusi and Dr. Craig have sought out the world’s leading plastic and reconstructive surgeons for direct training to enhance their surgical techniques.
+Dr. Craig has sought out the world’s leading plastic and reconstructive surgeons for direct training to enhance their surgical techniques.

 What is Orthopedic Reconstruction?

-Orthopedic injuries that require surgical intervention are commonplace in Connecticut patients.
+Orthopedic injuries that require surgical intervention are commonplace in Houston patients.
 These injuries involve bone and muscle, often causing debilitating pain or restricting movement.
-Connecticut patients can incur orthopedic injuries from:
+Houston patients can incur orthopedic injuries from:

 - Demanding physical activities such as sports or hiking.

 - Trauma sustained from falls, car accidents, or other sudden events.